January 23, 2023

 Because of the sweetened condensed milk in this recipe, the coconut filling does not fully harden, even after being frozen.
 It is important to freeze them as much as possible before dipping and then work quickly as they become almost liquid at room temperature.

 STEP FIVE: Once the coconut scoops are firmed up, place both the milk and white chocolate chips and a tablespoon of shortening in a microwave-safe bowl.
-Heat in 30-second increments, stirring between each until chips are mostly melted.
+Heat in 30-second increments, stirring between each until the chips are mostly melted.
 Stop heating and continue stirring until the mixture is fully melted and smooth.

 STEP SIX: Remove just 1 to 2 coconut balls from the freezer at a time.
 Use a fork to dip and roll each coconut ball in the melted chocolate.
-Lift from the chocolate, tap on the side of the bowl to remove excess chocolate.
+Lift from the chocolate, and tap on the side of the bowl to remove excess chocolate.

 PRO TIP: